 Child Homelessness in Ireland Rises 19% as Record 17,500 People in Emergency Accommodation

-New government figures have revealed that child homelessness in Ireland has surged by 19.1% in the past year, with more than 5,500 children now living in emergency accommodation — part of a record high of 17,517 people homeless across the country.
+New government figures have revealed that child homelessness in Ireland has surged by 19.1% in the past year, with more than 5,500 children now living in emergency accommodation — part of a record high of 17,517 people homeless across the country, the highest total ever recorded by the state.

 Background

 Ireland's homelessness crisis has been deepening for several years, driven by a chronic shortage of social and affordable housing, rising rents, and increasing eviction notices.
-The latest figures, published in April 2026 and covering March 2026, represent the highest number of people ever recorded in emergency accommodation in the state.
+The crisis has grown by 46% since the government lifted its ban on no-fault evictions in April 2023.
+Dublin remains the epicentre, accounting for 12,465 of the total homeless population, including 4,118 children — but the problem is now felt in every county.

 Key Developments

 The Tánaiste, Simon Harris, acknowledged the figures were "far too high" and that child homelessness was "unacceptable," while stating the government was delivering more social homes.
-He indicated a specific action plan to tackle child and family homelessness would be published before the summer recess.
+He indicated a specific action plan to tackle child and family homelessness would be published before the summer recess, and highlighted a "significant rise" in individuals entering homelessness after leaving direct provision accommodation, particularly in Dublin.

 Why It Matters